Basic Inferential Stats in R: Correlation, T-Tests, and ANOVA

 Chi-square test of independence - visualizing data

-We can use barchart to visualize this (remember from last week!)
+We can use percent-stacked barchart to visualize this (remember from last week!)

 wvs_cleaned |>ggplot(aes(x = country, fill = religiousity)) +geom_bar(position ="fill") +labs(title ="Proportion of religiousity for each country") +theme_minimal()